-If you're having issues setting up your Ring doorbell or security camera – such as with connecting to the temporary Ring network or your home wifi network – try the troubleshooting steps below.
+If you're having repeated issues setting up your Ring Video Doorbell or Security Camera—like connecting to the Ring device's temporary network or your home wifi—try the steps below to troubleshoot.

-- Reboot your device (shut it off completely), then try setting up again.
+- Reboot your iOS device (shut it off completely) and Ring device, then try setting up again.

-- Change your cellular data setting.
-If you don't see your home wifi network when you're setting up your device, one of your mobile device settings may be preventing setup.
-You can always switch your settings back after.
-Learn how to access your cellular data here.
+- Change your cellular data settings.
+If you don't see your home wifi network when you're setting up your device, you could try temporarily disabling your cellular data to prevent potential interference.

 - Tap Settings (the gear icon), then tap Wifi.

-- Under this setting, you'll see a list of different network names.
+- Under this setting, you'll see a list of different networks in range.
 Below that list, tap Ask to Join Networks, then tap Ask.

 If you're using an Android device and can't connect to the Ring network, you may need to adjust the Smart Network Switch.

-Use another mobile device to log into the Ring app and set up from there.
-Keep in mind you'll need to be logged in with your username and password if you want to be the owner of the new Ring device.
+If issues persist, try using a different mobile device (such as a tablet or another mobile phone) to log into the Ring app and set up from there.
+Keep in mind you'll need to be logged in with your username and password to become the owner of the new Ring device.

-If you have issues related to your home wifi, try the following steps below.
+If you have issues connecting to your home wifi, try the steps below.

 - Make sure you're entering the correct password.
 Passwords are case sensitive and do not include spaces.
-Your network password can often be found on the bottom of your router.
+Your network password can often be found on the bottom or side of your router.

 - Make sure your password doesn't have any special characters.
-If your password contains characters like an asterisk (*), pound sign (#), or exclamation mark (!), remove them by changing the password in your router's settings.
-Or, contact your Internet provider to change your password.
+If your password contains characters like an asterisk (*), hash sign (#), or exclamation mark (!), remove them by changing the password in your router's settings.
+If you do not have access to these settings, contact your internet service provider to change the password.